johnriverz/save-aline/README.md

 **Add a New Source (Optional)**

-If you write a new scraper plugin, you can add it to your configuration interactively.
+This command allows you to add a new scraping target to your configuration file by using one of the available **scraper plugins**.
+Note that a scraper plugin must exist first for the website you want to scrape (see the "Extending the Scraper" section below).
 ```bash
 python -m scraper.main config add
 ```
-The wizard will show you a list of available scraper plugins and guide you through adding a new source to your `config.yaml`.
+The wizard will show you a list of available scraper plugins (e.g., "Quill.co Blog") and guide you through adding a new source to your `config.yaml`.

 **Remove a Source (Optional)**